Azure/c-logging/v2/devdoc/log_sink_console_requirements.md

 `{log_level} Time: {formatted time} File:{file}:{line} Func:{func} {optional context information} {formatted message}`

-`log_sink_console.log_sink_log` shall print the line in such a way that only one `printf` call is made in order to not break the line in multiple parts when displayed on the console.
+In order to not break the line in multiple parts when displayed on the console, `log_sink_console.log_sink_log` shall print the line in such a way that only one `printf` call is made.

 `log_sink_console.log_sink_log` shall color the lines using ANSI color codes (https://en.wikipedia.org/wiki/ANSI_escape_code#Colors), as follows: